RS-101/ai_highlighter/README.md

 ## API Key

-This extension uses the Anwall LLM API for summarization.
+This extension uses the Awan LLM API for summarization.
 You'll need to:
-1. Obtain an API key from [Anwall](https://awanllm.com/)
+1. Obtain an API key from [Awan LLM](https://awanllm.com/)
 2. Enter it in the extension settings
 3. Your API key is stored locally and never shared